Nové Sedlo (Sokolov District): Etymology

 The name Nové Sedlo literally means 'new saddle' in modern Czech.
 However, the word sedlo also meant 'village' in old West Slavic languages (similar to the still-current selo of East and South Slavic languages).
-The attribute nové was added to distinguish from the nearby village of Staré Sedlo ('Old Sedlo').
+The prefix nové was added to distinguish from the nearby village of Staré Sedlo ('old Sedlo').

 Geography

 Nové Sedlo is located about 6 km northeast of Sokolov and 9 km west of Karlovy Vary.
 It lies mostly in the Sokolov Basin, only a small part of the municipal territory in the east extends into the Slavkov Forest.
 The highest point is at 500 m above sea level.

 The Ohře River flows along the southern municipal border.
 There are several small artificial bodies of water in the territory.
 The largest of them is the multi-purpose Anna reservoir with an area of 4 ha, located inside the built-up area.

 History

 The first written mention of Nové Sedlo is from 1397.
 The village was badly damaged during the Hussite Wars.
 In the 16th century, Nové Sedlo was owned by Sebastian Thüssel of Taltitz, who then sold in to the town of Loket.
 In 1899, Nové Sedlo was promoted to a market town.
 Emperor Franz Joseph I promoted it to a town in 1908.